nodecitylights/.github/profile/README.md

 The APIs of libraries are rated by an index to inform library consumers on what to expect of the software's stability.

 > [!IMPORTANT]
-> Libraries have not been rated yet but will be soon.
+> Not all libraries have been rated yet, but will be soon.

 - ![Maintenance Stability Index: Alpha](https://img.shields.io/badge/maintenance-alpha-FF4A1C?style=flat-square) This project is not yet subject to semantic versioning rules; the API may change at any moment.
 - ![Maintenance Stability Index: Beta](https://img.shields.io/badge/maintenance-beta-ff9900?style=flat-square) This project is also not yet subject to semantic versioning rules; but is slowly becoming more stable.